H2SO4H2SO4/sin-tiface/README.md

 This is a NSFW Silly Tavern extension for intiface.
 ## Features

-You can compose a melody that is playeed by your vibrator.
+You can compose a melody that is played by your vibrator.

 ## Installation and Usage